adamorlowskipoland/9_js_design_patterns/README.md

 # 9_js_design_patterns
 Cat clicker app

 Project Requirements for Cat Clicker

+Varsion 1

 Visuals
 The application should display a picture of a cat and a number of clicks.